Wall Street Pummels BARK Inc. (BARK) After Recent Earnings Report

 BARK’s Market Performance

-BARK stocks went up by 5.83% for the week, with a monthly drop of -11.19% and a quarterly performance of -39.81%, while its annual performance rate touched -74.83%.
-The volatility ratio for the week stands at 13.65% while the volatility levels for the past 30 days are set at 8.28% for BARK Inc..
-The simple moving average for the period of the last 20 days is -6.71% for BARK stocks with a simple moving average of -52.46% for the last 200 days.
+BARK stocks went down by -8.27% for the week, with a monthly drop of -8.27% and a quarterly performance of -39.19%, while its annual performance rate touched -73.01%.
+The volatility ratio for the week stands at 11.86% while the volatility levels for the past 30 days are set at 9.50% for BARK Inc..
+The simple moving average for the period of the last 20 days is -5.38% for BARK stocks with a simple moving average of -52.03% for the last 200 days.

 Analysts’ Opinion of BARK